Moffefe/MycoBox/docs/safety.md

 * against wet surfaces,
 * where condensation regularly forms.

-Poor sensor placement can cause the controller to react to local conditions that do not represent the overall environment.
+Poor sensor placement can cause the controller to react to local conditions that do not represent the overall controlled environment.

+Where possible, place sensors where they measure conditions representative of the space occupied by the plants, fungi, animals or other monitored subjects.

 ---

-# Loss of network access
+# Loss of Wi-Fi or internet access

+Normal environmental-control logic runs locally on MycoBox.

-Wi-Fi or internet access is not required for normal local environmental control once the controller is configured.
+Loss of internet access does not stop normal local automation.

-However, loss of browser access means the user may temporarily be unable to monitor or modify the controller remotely.

-Important installations should therefore be checked locally when network connectivity is unavailable.
+Loss of Wi-Fi connectivity may prevent access to the web interface until the network connection is restored or MycoBox returns to Access Point mode.

+Important installations should therefore not rely solely on remote browser access as a safety mechanism.

+If network access is lost, verify the installation locally when necessary.

 ---